josephbeuysmum/Dertisch/README.md

 -   the waiter takes the dishes to the table (the `presenter` populates its `view` with data); and
 -   the table is laid with dishes (the `view` updates in accordance with the original interaction of the `user`).

-Filzanzug Interactors, Presenters, and Model Classes each have a fileprivate `closet_` property that grants access to singleton-with-a-small-s proxies and services, including the `FZSignalsService`, which is used to transmit and receive events throughout implementing apps.
+Dertisch Interactors, Presenters, and Model Classes each have a fileprivate `closet_` property that grants access to singleton-with-a-small-s proxies and services, including the `FZSignalsService`, which is used to transmit and receive events throughout implementing apps.
 It is designed to provide the functionality common to most apps, which specifically (at present) means the following.

 On the Model side: